List of ambassadors of the United States to Malawi

 The Federation of Rhodesia and Nyasaland was dissolved on December 31, 1963, and Malawi became a fully independent member of the Commonwealth of Nations on July 6, 1964.

 The United States immediately recognized the new nation and moved to establish diplomatic relations.
-The U.S. embassy in Blantyre (later Zomba) was established July 6, 1964—independence day for Malawi—with David Young as current ambassador.
+The U.S. embassy in Blantyre (later Zomba) was established July 6, 1964—independence day for Malawi—with Amy W. Diaz as current ambassador.